 Never skip an MOT

 Ok, so it’s actually illegal to drive without a valid MOT certificate and if you get pulled over you could get a fine (which means less money to spend on plane tickets!).
 Not only that but an MOT is basically a safety check for your car which means it’s roadworthy.
 For example, if you have issues with your clutch, an MOT could see if you require a clutch specialist to help with your car’s repair.
-They’ll want to check things such as the lights, brakes and even your radiator coolant and other common car service needs.
+They’ll want to check things such as the lights, brakes, your radiator coolant and other common car service needs.
 If you drive without getting an MOT done you could be comprising your own safety and the safety of others if you have passengers.
 Online booking for MOT Hertfordshire can be done at local certified garages like DAT tyres.
 Some points to consider are:

 - You can encounter a fine up to 1000 pounds without a certificate